 Technological development and the spread of gas co-generation systems

 Distributed energy systems generate power at the site where power is consumed and utilize waste heat from the power generation process for hot water supply and air conditioning.
-Thus distributed energy systems are highly economic and environmentally friendly.
-The Daigas Group is striving to popularize and technically develop gas co-generation systems that use eco-friendly gas as fuel for business/industrial use in factories, offices, and commercial facilities.
+Thus, distributed energy systems are highly economical and environmentally friendly.
+The Daigas Group is striving to popularize and technically develop gas cogeneration systems that use eco-friendly gas as fuel for business/industrial use in factories, offices, and commercial facilities.

 Commercial and Industrial Cogeneration Systems: Cumulative Total of Installed Capacity and No. of Units

 The development and spread of high-efficiency gas-powered air conditioning systems

 Air conditioning systems that are powered by gas contribute to lower electricity consumption and energy savings.
 They include natural-refrigerant absorption chillers used for central air conditioning in large buildings and commercial facilities, and a gas-engine heat pump (GHP) system for cooling individual offices.

 This air conditioning system, which employs a natural-refrigerant absorption chiller, uses city gas as fuel and water as a refrigerant instead of CFC.
 It supplies cold water for cooling and hot water for heating.
 The Daigas Group calls absorption chillers that are particularly effective in reducing environmental impact “green models,” and actively recommends them to customers.